Our frequently asked questions are split into sections to help you quickly find the answer to common questions we receive.

-For every domain appearing on our droplists, we obtain statistics from Alexa, Majestic, Mozscape, Wayback machine (archive.org).
+For every domain appearing on our drop lists, we obtain statistics from Alexa, Majestic, Wayback machine (archive.org).
 We also generate keywords for each domain, and check for these keywords for Google searches and estimated Google CPC (cost per click).
 Finally, each domain is checked to see if it is registered in .co.uk, .uk, .org.uk, .me.uk, .ltd.uk, .com, .net, .org, .info and .us.

-Domain metrics are calculated when the domain enters the drop cycle.
-This is as the domain name is suspended, 60 days before the domain drops.
+Drop list statistics are calculated the day prior to the domain name entering the drop cycle.
+This is the day prior to suspension, 64 days before the domain drops.

 The padlock icon indicates that the .uk has a right of registration against the dropping domain.
 This means that when the domain drops, the .uk will become available for registration.

 0 = available

 1 = registered